-Like in the real-world communication, an understanding is needed for the interactions between entities.
+Like in the real-world communication, an understanding is needed for the interactions between 20 entities.
 Multiple communication ways are available like speaking, writing, gestures, along with several ontologies which are represented by languages.
-Hence, the usage of multi-agent system ontologies in the agent-based platform is needed for the agents understanding and coordination.
-The communication between agents should provide the needed information for the correct simulation execution.
-To ensure it, there were needed two different types of classes explained in 4.4.4: brokenrule and grouping.
-Those two classes implement the Java serialization instead of using the ontologies provided by JADE.
+Hence, the usage of multi-agent system 22 ontologies in the agent-based platform is needed for the agents understanding and coordination.
+The communication between agents should provide the needed information for the correct simu-24 lation execution.
+To ensure it, there were needed two different types of classes explained in 5.2.4: brokenrule and grouping.
+Those two classes implement the Java serialization instead of using the 26 ontologies provided by JADE.
 This is due to the simple and powerful means to convert Java objects into sequences of bytes, which is the type of information exchanged in ACL Messages [Bel07].
-There are three main advantages of using ontologies provided by JADE instead of serializable
+28 There are three main advantages of using ontologies provided by JADE instead of serializable classes: 30 implementations, but FIPA-compliant.
+All the agents that exist in the simulator are JADE im-

-• Independent from JADE agent implementation: Interpretation of messages between different agent implementation, since they are FIPA-compliant;

-- Human-readable format when using the Sniffer agent for communication analysis; - No need of knowing the object that an agent is receiving.
+- Independent from JADE agent implementation: Interpretation of messages between different agent implementation, since they are FIPA-compliant; - Human-readable format when using the Sniffer agent for communication analysis; - No need of knowing the object that an agent is receiving.

-The advantage in the usage of ontologies instead of serialization by Java lies in the fact of no existence of other agents that could communicate to the simulation platform that are not JADE implementations, but FIPA-compliant.
-All the agents that exist in the simulator are JADE implementations, so its interpretation of serializable classes is an easy and fast implementation, and there's no possibility to other external agents join the simulator, making a non-open system.
-For this reason, an agent knows previously what type of messages he will receive, being capable of understanding every message that he receives from the multi-agent environment.
-There is a possibility of communication with an external agent that represents the weather dynamics, but it is not implemented yet, and a possible ontology cannot be implemented until its definitions.
-Since the usage of Sniffer agent is much adequate in negotiation cases, for the protocol implementation of the simulator, the Sniffer agent was not used.
-The type of messages is not plural enough to justify its usage, and the implementation of the multi-agent system is intended to reduce the exchanged messages, giving emphasis of not using the Sniffer agent.

-Hence, and for all the previous reasons, an ontology were not implemented, allowing a fast transactions of messages which is one of the more important requisites of all developed applications: temporal complexity.
+The advantage in the usage of ontologies instead of serialization by Java lies in the fact of no existence of other agents that could communicate to the simulation platform that are not JADE 36

+- plementations, so its interpretation of serializable classes is an easy and fast implementation, and there's no possibility to other external agents join the simulator, making a non-open system.
+For - this reason, an agent knows previously what type of messages he will receive, being capable of understanding every message that he receives from the multi-agent environment.
+There is a possi- - bility of communication with an external agent that represents the weather dynamics, but it is not implemented yet, and a possible ontology cannot be implemented until its definitions.
+Since the - usage of Sniffer agent is much adequate in negotiation cases, for the protocol implementation of the simulator, the Sniffer agent was not used.
+The type of messages is not plural enough to justify - its usage, and the implementation of the multi-agent system is intended to reduce the exchanged messages, giving emphasis of not using the Sniffer agent. - Hence, and for all the previous reasons, an ontology were not implemented, allowing a fast transactions of messages which is one of the more important requisites of all developed applica- - 14 tions: temporal complexity.

-4.4.7 Interface
+5.2.7 Interface